Plymouth Suburban: 1949 to 1955

 Prior to 1949, Plymouth had offered only a 4-door "woodie" station wagon, which was expensive not only to build, but also to buy.
 In 1949, Plymouth revolutionized the US station wagon market by introducing the industry's second all-steel body station wagon, following the Willy’s Overland “Jeep Station Wagon”, which was its direct competition.
 In addition, for the first time in a low-priced car, automatic "turn-the-key" ignition/starter combination was introduced.
 The Suburban featured a two-door body (plus tailgate) and seated six.
 The back row of seating folded flat to allow 42 in of flat floor space, and became popular as a commercial wagon.

 The Suburban for 1950 was accompanied by a four-door Special Deluxe wagon, the last of the "woodies", for those wanting something a little more traditional.
 There were two Plymouth wheelbases, with the Suburban riding on the shorter 111 in platform (the Special Deluxe was 118.5 inches).
 Vinyl upholstery was used, as this was more hard-wearing for utilitarian use.
-Motive power was the Chrysler Corporation's smallest six, a 217.8cid L-head that produced 97 bhp @ 3,800rpm.
+Motive power was the Chrysler Corporation's smallest six, a 217.8cid L-head that produced 97 bhp at 3,800rpm.
 The Suburbans rode on 6.40x15 inch Goodyear tyres, though a 6.70x15 inch "Super Cushion" tyre option with higher gearing was offered, as was a high-clearance 18 in wheel option.
 A "taxi package" was recommended to owners expecting to carry heavy loads, featuring heavy-duty chassis springs and shock absorbers, a 100 amp/hr battery with a heat shield, and even heavier grade springs in seats and seat backs.

 The Suburban continued to 1955 with few changes other than annual styling applications (including a new body in 1953 and again in 1955).
 New for 1953 was the Hydrive automatic transmission, which was really a manual with a torque converter that eliminated shifting between second and third, sharing lubrication between engine and transmission.
 The 1954 models benefitted from a power upgrade to 117 bhp from the ageing L-head six, as well as an optional two-speed "Power-Flite" automatic.
 In 1955 Plymouth introduced a range of V8 engines, extending the power plant range to a 117 bhp 230 cid L-head six, a polyspherical-head 157 bhp 241 cid V8, a 167 bhp 260 cid V8, and a 177 bhp 260 cid V8 (with 4bbl carbs), the former two of which were available for the Suburban.
 All-new Virgil Exner styling and a good year for all manufacturers, contributed to Plymouth's best year ever of 705,455 cars.